$0 Brazil → Portugal D7/D8 Visa Guide — Quick-Start Checklist

 Continuing to receive income into a Brazilian resident account after filing DSDP.
 This triggers withholding inconsistencies.
 Update payers promptly after your non-resident status is confirmed.

 Not obtaining a certificate of Portuguese tax residency before changing withholding instructions.
-Payers in Brazil need documentation of your Portuguese residency to apply the lower 15% treaty rate instead of 25%.
+Payers in Brazil may need documentation of your Portuguese residency to apply the applicable treaty treatment.

 Assuming the treaty automatically prevents all double taxation without filing in Portugal.
 You must declare all worldwide income in your Portuguese IRS return and claim the treaty credits explicitly.
 The credits are not applied automatically.